Ask Slashdot: Should I Move From Java To Scala?

 He was asked about scala, and said that if he would have to choose again today, he's not sure he would go with scala.

 The argument was that scala introduces a big learning curve for new developers.
-Because of its complicated language features it can become hard to rea
+Because of its complicated language features it can become hard to read.
+So at Twitter they are trying to not overuse the complexities of the language, so the main benefit they get from it are lambdas.
+Which is now basically available with Java 8.
+So the overhead of developer training might not be worth the benefit."

 Just look at it and program in it a bit (Score:4, Insightful)